Not Quite Human (film series)

-The Not Quite Human film series, consists of American family-comedy science fiction films.
-Made-for-television, the plot of the films center around the creation of a humanoid robot, who becomes a valued family member to its creator, while also learning to navigate the complicated circumstances of the human experience.
+The Not Quite Human television film series consists of American family-comedy science fiction films.
+The plot of the films center around the creation of a humanoid robot, who becomes a valued family member to its creator, while also learning to navigate the complicated circumstances of the human experience.

 The films were met with mixed reception, citing their inferior quality to The Walt Disney Company's other science-fiction comedies (such as Flubber), while acknowledging that the films were created with the studio's attempt at a similar genre for contemporary audiences.
 Conversely, one critic praised the exploration of human experiences through the lens of science fiction.